KennethTrinh/CornellCanvas/README.md

 ```
 Evaluate Push
 ```
 Go to your phone and accept the push notification.
+Successful authentication will result in this message:
 ```
 Login Successful https://canvas.cornell.edu/?login_success=1
 ```